vortexntnu/em7180-ros-driver/README.md

     #To run the listener:
     rosrun ros_em7180 listener.py

+# Documentation

+EM7180Publisher:
+The mastertest.py is used from the github repository https://github.com/simondlevy/EM7180 to get the desired sensor data from the EM7180.
+This mastertest.py has now been changed with messages with ROS where an custom message including sensor_msgs/IMU type is used for roll, pitch, yaw, accelerationX, accelerationY, accelerationZ (body coordinates), angularVelX, angularVely, angularVelz.
+Temperature, pressure and altidude has been implemented with sensor_msgs/Temperature, sensor_msgs/FluidPressure and a Float64 for altitude inside this custom message.

+EM7180PrintSensorData:

 # Credits
 The package uses the python scripts provided by simondlevy's repository: https://github.com/simondlevy/EM7180